Woodbridge Tide Mill: History

 By the outbreak of World War II the mill was one of only a handful still operating.
 In 1957 it closed as the last commercially operating tide mill in Britain.
 In 1968 the derelict mill was purchased by Mrs Jean Gardner and a restoration programme was launched.
 It was opened to the public five years later in 1973.
 It is now managed by a charitable trust (Woodbridge Tide Mill Trust) staffed by volunteers, and in 2011 the trust undertook a further and more complete restoration and modernisation project, including a new water wheel and fully restored machinery, which allowed milling to begin again.
-It re-opened in 2012 and is now one of only two tide mills in the UK that regularly grinds wheat grain producing wholemeal flour for resale.
+It re-opened in 2012 and is now the only tide mill in the UK that can regularly grind wheat grain producing wholemeal flour for resale, since the Eling Tide Mill in Hampshire is currently suffering a maintenance issue.